I Got Love (Taeyeon song)

 "I Got Love" is a single recorded by South Korean singer Taeyeon for her first studio album My Voice (2017).
-The song's lyrics were written by Kenzie, who also composed its music with Thomas Troelsen and Eyelar.
-"I Got Love" was described as a pop and R&B song with elements of trap.
+The song was described as a pop and R&B song with elements of trap.

 A music video for the song was released on February 17, 2017, as a promotional tool for My Voice, while the song itself was released digitally in conjunction with the release of the album on February 28.
 "I Got Love" received positive reviews from music critics, who noted its styles for being experimental and showcasing Taeyeon's unique vocals.
 The song peaked at number 20 on South Korea's Gaon Digital Chart and accumulated over one million streams within its first week of release.
 It additionally charted at number 9 on the Billboard World Digital Songs.

 Background

 Since debuting as a soloist in October 2015 with the successful extended plays I and Why as well as chart-topping digital singles "Rain" and "11:11", South Korean singer Kim Tae-yeon (known by her mononym Taeyeon) has risen to prominence and established herself as the country's most popular individual celebrity of 2016.
 On February 14, 2017, Taeyeon's agency S.M.
 Entertainment announced that her first full-length studio album would be released in the end of February.
 A day later, the agency released promotional photos and a short trailer of the music video for a new song titled "I Got Love", which was set to be the album's pre-released track.